arbor-sim/arbor/doc/gs_single_cell.rst

 description of the cell's morphology, named regions and locations on the morphology, and descriptions of ion channels, synapses, spike detectors and electrical properties.

-Our "single-compartment HH cell" has a simple morphology and dynamics, so the steps to create the ``cable_cell`` that represents it are as follows:
+Our "single-segment HH cell" has a simple morphology and dynamics, so the steps to create the ``cable_cell`` that represents it are as follows:

 .. code-block:: python